 One of the mysterious and challenging cases in serial killing history, Jack the Ripper case is still unsolved due to the non-identification of the culprit.
-The killer created a reign of terror in London (1888 and 1889) by murdering prostitutes.
-The killer was also known by several names such as white-chapel murderer and leather apron.
+The killer created a reign of terror in London (1888 and 1889) by murdering pro$titutes.
+The killer was also known by several names such as Whitechapel murderer and leather apron.

-It was estimated that there could be 11 victims of this case but due to lack of link, it was proved that there were five victims.
-All victims were prostitutes and the modus operandi was similar, hence they were termed as “Canonical five”.
+It was estimated that there could be 11 victims in this case but due to lack of link, it was proved that there were five victims.
+All victims were pro$titutes and the modus operandi was similar, hence they were termed “Canonical five”.
 The killer used to cut the throat using a knife-like object proceeding with mutilating and finally removal of internal organs.

-Killings ranged from 31st August to 11th November 1888.
+Killings happened from 31st August to 11th November 1888.
 Investigators received several letters which were claimed to be sent by the killer which created chaos in the area.

-During the mid-18th century, the population of London was flooded with Jewish immigrants that led to a loss of homes and work of several people.
+During the mid-18th century, the population of London was flooded with Jewish immigrants which led to the loss of homes and work of several people.
 This made prostitution to be one of the jobs for daily wages.

-It was considered that the east end of London was a hub for criminal activities even though London was one of the wealthiest and developed places of whole Britain.
-Prostitution was considered legal until it was performed in public places and even theft or other smaller crimes were neglected easily and even media didn’t cover.
+It was considered that the east end of London was a hub for criminal activities even though London was one of the wealthiest and most developed places of whole Britain.
+Prostitution was considered legal until it was performed in public places and even theft or other smaller crimes were neglected easily and even the media didn’t cover them.

 Among these smaller crimes, a reign for a gruesome act was waiting.
 This overpopulation and negligence caused the killings of white-chapel and the killer remained masked.

-The number of victims murdered were not known to anyone.
-Even the total number of victims weren’t confirmed.
-Some thought of the victims to be 11 in total.
+The number of victims murdered was not known to anyone.
+Even the total number of victims wasn’t confirmed.
+Some estimated the no. of victims to be 11 in total.
 Even Philip Sugden published “at least 4 probably 6 and possibly 8 victims”.
-Later on 5 victims were confirmed and therefore were known as “Canonical 5”.
+Later on, 5 victims were confirmed and therefore were known as “Canonical 5”.
 The timeline followed by the killer was estimated as follows: